 I certainly didn’t invent the idea of using burlap as Christmas decor, but I jumped on that runaway bandwagon a few years ago because burlap is an affordable and natural material.
 Plus, it just gives that handmade farmhouse feel.
 My tree skirt is literally a random piece of burlap wrapped around the stand, but you can also make or buy handmade ones like this.

 Another natural material that’s so easy to use as part of holiday decor is sisal or jute twine.
 Wrap it around a garland, tie it in a bow, string your ornaments with it.
-Another awesome score I came across this year was LED string lights wrapped with twine, which you could easily make yourself with this and this.
+Another awesome score I came across this year was LED string lights wrapped with twine, which you could easily make yourself with some LED lights and twine.

-Other natural materials you could incorporate into your nature inspired holiday decor are rocks, Christmas-y fruit such as oranges and fabrics like linen and cotton.
+Other natural materials you could incorporate into your nature inspired holiday decor are rocks, Christmas-y fruit such as dried orange slices and fabrics like linen and cotton.

 Other Simple Decor Ideas